 Both Safeguarding Boards offer face to face and online training which will contribute towards your level 3 safeguarding training requirements.
 OCCG also run regular safeguarding workshops which are open to all practice staff and are advertised via the practice safeguarding leads and practice managers.

 Details of the adult safeguarding training can be found on the Oxfordshire Adult Safeguarding Board website.
-The Royal College of Nursing also have useful guidance for safeguarding competency for healthcare staff.
+The intercollegiate guidance on adult safeguarding, endorsed by the Royal College of GPs, for safeguarding competency for healthcare staff can be found here

 Training (online, face to face or in work experience) on the following topics can contribute to safeguarding learning: